-To ensure program fidelity and proper credit, the Criminal Thinking program must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, Criminal Thinking must be delivered by Psychology Services staff.

 Dialectical Behavior Therapy is a cognitive behavioral treatment teaching self-management of emotions and distress.
 This program is specifically for individuals who engage in self-directed violence, such as self-cutting, suicidal thoughts, urges, and suicide attempts.
-The types of skills discussed and practiced include, but not limited to, mindfulness skills, distress tolerance skills, emotion regulation skills, and interpersonal effectiveness skills.
-This group is approximately 12-15 sessions, depending the participants.
+The types of skills discussed and practiced include, but are not limited to, mindfulness skills, distress tolerance skills, emotion regulation skills, and interpersonal effectiveness skills.
+This treatment protocol is 2 hours in length for 25 sessions.

-Cognitions, Mental Health and Trauma
+Cognitions, Mental Health, and Trauma

-To ensure program fidelity and proper credit, the Dialectical Behavior Therapy program must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, Dialectical Behavior Therapy must be delivered by Psychology Services staff.